‘Teen Mom OG’ Stars Catelynn Lowell, Tyler Baltierra, And Daughter Nova Finally Meet Carly Again

 I can't believe that today marks 12 years together with you @catelynnmtv, babe you literally are the greatest gift this live has given me!
 We were only kids when we fell in love, but we were kids who knew what we wanted out of life & who we wanted to get it with.
 Not a lot of people get that opportunity or blessing at such a young age.
 Even though we were so young, I wish I could go back as far as I could just to love you longer!
 I am just so happy & honored to be your husband.
 I love you SO much! #HappyAnniversary #12YearsStrong #SoulMates #MiddleSchoolSweetheart

 Catelynn Lowell and Tyler Baltierra decided to place Carly for adoption in 2009 in an episode of 16 and Pregnant.
-At the very beginning of 2015, the couple had their second daughter Nova and in August that year, got officially married.
-The same year, they co-authored and published the book Conquering Chaos, which tells their story of pregnancy and adoption.
+At the very beginning of 2015, the couple had their second daughter, Nova, and in August of that year, they were officially married.
+The same year, they co-authored and published the book, Conquering Chaos, which tells their story of pregnancy and adoption.

 [Featured Image by Jesse Grant/Getty Images]